petergeneric/delta-green-people-database/README.md

 - Nationality will default to "USA"
 - dateOfDeath can be specified (N.B. cannot be before dateOfBirth)
+- status will default to "Alive" or "Deceased" based on presence of dateOfDeath
+- If "suppressLegacyWarning" is set to true, a record with dates prior to a given cutoff (1960-01-01 by default) will not have a physical record warning presented

 Optional Feature: Conditional Records